pasmopy/pasmopy/docs/index.rst

 **Pasmopy** is a scalable toolkit for classifying cancer subtypes based on intracellular signaling dynamics generated from kinetic modeling.
 It is compatible with `biomass <https://github.com/biomass-dev/biomass>`_ and offers the following features:

 * Construction of mechanistic models from text
-* Personalized predictions of patient outcomes
+* Personalization of the model using transcriptome data
-* Analysis of patient-specific pathway activities
+* Prediction of patient outcome through classification based on signaling dynamics
-* Cancer subtype classification based on dynamic response characteristics
+* Sensitivity analysis for prediction of potential drug targets

 Contents
 ========